 Many of us are solid, hard-working people, trying to create a good life for ourselves and those we love.
 Sometimes though, while we’re exerting our efforts on the challenges to do so, we lose sight of the impact of our spending habits.

 The role of money becomes unsettled, and we start spending in ways we normally wouldn’t.
-We’ve all splurged at one point or another; thirsty, and dehydrated, in a hurry to drink some water, we spill some from the sides of the cup.
+Thirsty, and dehydrated, in a hurry to drink some water, we spill some from the sides of the cup.
+We’ve all splurged at one point or another.

 Sure – there’s a certain price we have to pay to live.
 We make money in order to spend it; and if we don’t use the money it’s just as good as paper; but even paper can be wasted and put to good use.